Vast342/Clarity/README.md

 It is also my attempt to learn development in raw c# after using it with Unity for so long.

-Currently, I have a basic testing bot (negamax + ab pruning + mvv-lva ordering + material eval), some sketchy UCI support, and a few custom commands.
+Currently, I have a basic testing bot (negamax + ab pruning + mvv-lva orderidng + material eval), some sketchy UCI support, and a few custom commands.

 Those commands are: